AndrawsSantos/Classification-Projects/Telecommunications_Churn/README.md

-# Regression project

-This repository contains a project on health insurance regression.
+# This folder contains a Telecommunication Churn classification project..

 Here you can find:
 - Jupyter notebook with the code.